 If both our parents live a long life, we assume we too will.
 Even though we eat poorly and are mainly sedentary.
 Conveniently, we ignore the active and healthier life they had.

 Kids argue that his or her peers own a phone at 14.
 But we grew up to believe that 18-19 is the minimum age to have phones.
-The anchoring effect leads us to believe that around 18 is the earliest age a kid should be allowed have his/her phone.
+The anchoring effect leads us to believe that around 18 is the earliest age a kid should be allowed to have his/her phone.

 How much is so much work?

 If the husband is doing ten times more housework than his dad ever did, he may feel entitled to a “best husband of the year” award from the wife.
-Apparently the wife berates him for not doing enough.
+Apparently, the wife berates him for not doing enough.
 What’s going on here?

 Blame it on the anchoring effect.
 His anchor is what his dad used to do.
-The wife’s anchor is the amount of housework she does – full time.
+The wife’s anchor is the amount of housework she does – full-time.

 Despite the cognitive biases, humans still outperform intelligent systems built on the laws of logic and probability on many real-world problems.
-This poses a paradox: how can we be so smart, if we appear so irrational?
+This poses a paradox: how can we be so smart if we appear so irrational?
 (Maybe, that’s a topic for another day).